 Limitations of 3D printing elastomeric parts from TPE and TPU include accuracy and detail level (compared with injection molding), production speed, and scalability, since there is no economy of scale either in terms of cost or time savings.

 Liquid silicone injection molding and FDM 3D printing are both excellent ways of producing elastomeric parts.
 Injection molding is the frontrunner when it comes to part quality and scalability, but 3D printing is a convenient and affordable option for prototypes, especially one-offs.

 When making elastomeric parts or prototypes, you should consider factors such as budget, number of units, required material properties, and future production needs before deciding on your next course of action — a decision that 3ERP can help with.

-3ERP is a prototyping specialist offering both injection molding and 3D printing, as well as many other services.
+3ERP is a prototyping specialist offering both injection molding services and 3D printed parts, as well as many other services.
 Get a free quote now for your elastomeric parts.